brain4tech/lip/README.md

 Some general things to consider, before going into the details:
 - less is more. *localip-pub* tries to minify the amount of endpoints.
 If not specified, all endpoints are `POST`.
 - JSON is the only supported body content type.
-Make sure to set the `Content-Type`-header to `application/json`, else the application won't work and you'll receive a `400` status code
+Make sure to set the `Content-Type`-header to `application/json`, else the application won't work and you'll receive a non-`200` status code

-Speaking of return values, you'll always get a meaningful status code and response JSON `{"info": "<info here>"}`, which are specified per endpoint below.
-The info always contains a string in case an error code occurs, `200`'s don't contain more information except when specified.
+- you'll always get a meaningful status code and response JSON `{"info": "<info here>"}` (specified per endpoint)
+- `info` always contains some information in case of an error, `200`'s don't contain more information except when specified

+The example return JSONs are only returned on code `200`.

 ### Authentication with JWTs

-- re-run of programm allows read-tokens to work, but write-tokens need to be reassigned (change of secret on each run disables this)
+- use JWTs instead of id + password for faster updating and retrieving, because it skips the password checking part
+- two JWT modes: *read* is for retrieving, *write* for updating ip addresses
+- *read* tokens stay over restarts, *write* tokens need to be initialized after restarts
+- modify JWT secret to invalidate all tokens

 ---